-Muay Thai gloves: 6 tips on how to buy 16 oz boxing gloves
+Muay Thai gloves: 6 tips on how to buy great boxing gloves

 What to look for when buying Thai Boxing gloves?

-Quality, multiple layer padding to protect your knuckles.
-Cheaper gloves may have only 2 layers of padding while quality gloves will have 3 and more layers of a protective foam.
-Thin padded gloves increase a wrist of an injury for you and your sparring partner also.
-In general sparring gloves needs to be softer than bag gloves.
+- The Quality: multiple layer padding is a must to effectively protect your hands.
+Cheaper gloves may have only 2 layers while quality gloves will offer 3 or even more layers of protective foam.

-Thumbs must be also very well protected to diminish the risk of Bennett's fracture, which is quite common when training with poor quality gloves.
-And don't go for an open thumb gloves - leave them for mixed martial artists and grapplers.
+- Thumbs must be well protected to eliminate the risk of Bennett's fracture.
+And don't buy open-thumb gloves - those are not for Muay Thai.
+Leave them for mixed martial artists and grapplers.

-Gloves should be stiff around the wrist to protect it from an injury.
-Speaking from the experience: it is much better to invest in good quality gloves than to suffer from an injury later on.
-Wrist sprain may put you off training for months.
+- Gloves should be stiff around the wrist to prevent it from bending and to protect it from injury.
+A wrist sprain is very painful and may put you off training for months.

-It should have a dense padding around the edge of the hand to protect the hand when blocking and checking kicks.
-This is very important since kicks in Muay Thai are powerful and do a lot of damage.
+- Muay Thai gloves should have dense padding around the edge of the glove to protect your hand when blocking and checking kicks.
+This is very important since kicks in Muay Thai are very powerful and do a lot of damage.

 What else you should know before buying a pair of Thai Boxing Gloves:

-That's why you should buy another pair and get a 16 oz boxing gloves with softer padding just for sparring.
-The pair for bag work should be smaller, around 12-14 oz and harder than the one for sparring.
+That's why you should buy another pair and get 16 oz boxing gloves with softer padding just for sparring.
+A pair of gloves for punching bag drills should be lighter, around 12-14 oz, and harder than the one for sparring.